valeriangalliat/blog/public/2020/05/arch-linux-bulletproof-no-config-color-emoji.md

-Alternatively, just remove DejaVu and make Noto your default font, period (which is even simpler and is what I've done in the end since I like the look of the Noto fonts).
+Alternatively, just remove DejaVu and make Noto your default font, period (which is even simpler and is what I've done in the end since I ended up liking the look of the Noto fonts even better).

 Why this bug happens
 --------------------